nus-cs2113-AY2021S1/tp/docs/team/jadenwjh.md

 * **New Feature**: Added the ability for user to sort resale flats from search results by price, in ascending or descending order.
   * What it does: allows the user to view resale flats by low / high price.
-  * Justification: This feature improves the product significantly because a user can look for units matching his budget while making comparison to other flats.
   * Highlights: Sorting is conducted on the search result via the execution of `sort` command.
   * Contribution: Redesigned the initial implementation to abide to OOP, while making it a lot more defensive.
 Carried out unit testing for the feature.
   * Code: